AlexManuel1/CSV-Combiner/README.md

 # CSV Combiner

-This script will be able to combine multiple csv files to a new CSV file (`stdout`) where the filename is specified at the end of each row.
+This script will be able to combine multiple csv files to a new csv file (`stdout`) where the filename is specified at the end of each row.
 It also allows for csv files with different column names and files > 2gb.
 I tested the script with a 7.6 gb csv file and it worked as expected.
 Runtime is O(n * m) where n is number of inputted csv files and m is length of those files.

 ## Considerations